Cardiovascular and Interventional Radiological Society of Europe

 • Sacroiliac joint injections

-In order to create a management strategy for these procedures, the anatomy and pathophysiology, the indications and contraindications of each procedure, patient preparation and techniques for treatment will be analysed.
+In order to create a management strategy for these procedures, the anatomy and pathophysiology, the indications and contraindications of each procedure, patient preparation and techniques for treatment will be analyzed.

 Learning objectives